mychaelangelo/sumpoints/README.md

  * User can like SumPoints (thereby storing them in their library).

- * User can follow Posts (allowing them to be notified when new SumPoints are added to a Post).
+ * User can follow Posts (allowing them to be notified by email when new SumPoints are added to a Post).

 ###Outstanding Issues to Fix###